 Job Tagging

-Every INSERT INTO pipeline automatically tags the Flink job name with the session label via pipeline.name, making jobs traceable in the Flink UI and Str:::lab Studio.
+Every INSERT INTO pipeline automatically tags the Flink job name with the session label via pipeline.name, making jobs traceable in the Flink UI.

 Job Graph